How Accident Cases Involving Hazmat Trucks Work

 - Collection of an individual's fingerprints

 - Verification of citizenship, immigration eligibility or permanent legal presence in the United States.

 In accordance with these guidelines, Texas will not allow a driver to obtain a commercial driver's license with a hazardous materials endorsement unless they have first completed the security assessment and have obtained clearance from TSA.

 Because of the risk involved in the transport of hazardous materials such as gasoline, corrosive chemicals, and nuclear waste, trucking companies are required to have certain minimum levels of insurance coverage.
-While normal Texas rules only require 18-wheelers to have $1 million in insurance money available, federal law requires that they carry at least $2,000,000 in accident coverage.
-For some trucks, they require $5,000,000.
+Federal law mandates a minimum of $750,000 in coverage, while Texas adds $250,000 onto that for a total of $1 million.
+For tanker trucks carrying hazardous cargo, the minimum coverage increases to $5,000,000.
 Because these vehicles are so heavily insured, they are also very heavily defended.
-While it is a good thing there is a potential source of compensation from which to draw that is probably sufficiently funded to cover your claims, the consequence of such a large insurance policy is that the defendants will likewise have unlimited resources in which to defend you from getting that money.
+While it is a good thing there is a potential source of compensation from which to draw that is sufficiently funded to cover your claims, the consequence of such a large insurance policy is that the defendants will likewise have unlimited resources in which to defend you from getting that money.

 How an a truck accident attorney help?

 Make no mistake: these are not fender-bender car accident cases we're talking about here.
 Correctly handling a complex injury or death case like this will frankly be impossible to do alone.
 The trucking company, its insurance company, and their lawyers have an automatic advantage because it's their industry and because they've got the resources and incentives to fight you for the long haul.
 The trucking industry and its lawyers leave nothing to chance, so neither should you.